 They develop a sheen and are dry to the touch after a couple hours, but they’ll need to really dry for most of the day, or overnight to be completely dry.

-- 1 t extract (I use almond because I use almond in my sugar cookies)
+- 1 teaspoon extract (I use almond because I use almond in my sugar cookies, but other flavors like vanilla, lemon, and peppermint are also delicious)

 - With a whisk, combine sugar and milk until smooth (no lumps!)
 Then stir in corn syrup and extract.